KatelynBaquero/KatelynBaquero/README.md

 - 👋 Hi, I’m @KatelynBaquero
 - 👀 I’m interested in humanitarian work, art, music, nature, & learning everything.
-- 🌱 I’m currently learning data analytics and web design.
+- 🌱 I’m currently teaching myself data analytics, web design, and business development.
-- 💞️ I’m looking to collaborate on anything you're willing to coach me in.
+- 💞️ I’m looking to collaborate on anything and everything.
 - 📫 How to reach me...email is best at kamantuna@icloud.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have slept in a real igloo.